Utility and electric bill assistance in Texas.

-A number of assistance programs are available to help Texas families pay their utility, light, air-conditioning and energy bills.
-There are several non-profit charity type organizations that give emergency financial help as well as government grant programs to pay an electric bill.
-In addition, the utility companies themselves can provide various forms of emergency utility bill assistance to low-income families, the elderly, and disabled in Texas.
-In addition, both state of Texas CEAP program and federal government grants can help low income families keep their power on or reconnect their utilities.
+Financial assistance programs will help low-income Texas families pay their utility, light, air-conditioning and energy bills.
+There are non-profit organizations that give emergency financial help as well as government grant programs to pay an electric bill.
+In addition, the utility companies also provide various forms of electric bill assistance to low-income families, the elderly, and disabled who are facing a hardship.
+Find how to help with utility bills in TX.

 American Electric Power (AEP) - This is one of the nation’s largest energy companies, and they operate in Texas too.
 The utility company can direct customers to financial assistance, government grant and conservation programs, and they may also offer payment plans.

 AEP Texas also administers other assistance programs in the region.
 Some examples of them include grants from Comprehensive Energy Assistance Program, the Neighbor-to-Neighbor donation program, and weatherization.
 Other resources can be provided as well to income qualified households.
 Call 877.373.4858, or more AEP Texas assistance programs.

 Atmos Energy – A financial assistance program offered to qualified people in a crisis is known as Sharing the Warmth.
 Donations from individuals as well as Atmos can help people pay their monthly gas bills.
 Local families and individuals in need of help that meet criteria established by each individual program's guidelines may be able to receive financial aid.